Special Weather Statement issued for Hitchcock, Red Willow by NWS - NewsBreak

 Special Weather Statement issued for Hitchcock, Red Willow by NWS

-Effective: 2021-08-22 02:23:00 CDT Expires: 2021-08-22 04:45:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Torrential rainfall is also occurring with this storm and may lead to localized flooding.
+Effective: 2021-08-22 02:23:00 CDT Expires: 2021-08-22 05:45:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Torrential rainfall is also occurring with these storms and may lead to localized flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Hitchcock; Red Willow A strong thunderstorm will impact portions of northeastern Cheyenne, Rawlins and northwestern Decatur Counties in northwestern Kansas, southwestern Red Willow and southeastern Hitchcock Counties in southwestern Nebraska through 445 AM CDT At 405 AM CDT, Doppler radar was tracking a strong thunderstorm 5 miles northeast of McDonald, or 13 miles west of Atwood, moving east at 30 mph.
+Target Area: Hitchcock; Red Willow Strong thunderstorms will impact portions of northwestern Norton, northeastern Rawlins, northern Decatur, Red Willow and southeastern Hitchcock Counties through 545 AM CDT At 454 AM CDT, Doppler radar was tracking strong thunderstorms along a line extending from 6 miles south of Trenton to 4 miles southeast of Ludell.
+Movement was northeast at 35 mph.
 HAZARD...Winds in excess of 40 mph and pea size hail.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
 Minor damage to outdoor objects is possible.
-This storm will remain over mainly rural areas of Rawlins, northwestern Decatur and northeastern Cheyenne Counties in northwestern Kansas, southwestern Red Willow and southeastern Hitchcock Counties in southwestern Nebraska, including the following locations...
-Blakeman, Traer and Beardsley.
+Strong thunderstorms will be near Herndon around 510 AM CDT.
+Other locations in the path of these storms include Culbertson, McCook and Danbury.
 MAX HAIL SIZE...0.25 IN MAX WIND GUST...40 MPHalerts.weather.gov

 Comments / 0